 Rating: 4.5 (total: 8760+)

-If you travel with a little one, this stroller is built around making airport days and city breaks easier.
-You can fold it with one click and it stands on its own, which means fewer wrestling matches at the gate; it’s compact enough to fit into many overhead bins (check your airline first).
-At about 19.6 pounds it’s light enough to carry short distances, and the 360° swivel front wheels plus all-wheel suspension smooth out bumpy sidewalks.
+Pick this if you want the most accessories included out of the box.
+You can fold it with one click and it stands on its own, which means fewer wrestling matches at the gate.
+It’s compact enough to fit into many overhead bins (check your airline first).
+At about 19.6 pounds it’s heavier than the ultra-light options here, but the 360° swivel front wheels plus all-wheel suspension smooth out bumpy sidewalks.

 The extendable UPF50+ canopy, near-flat recline and included snack tray, rain cover and travel bag make naps and weather surprises less stressful.
-There are a few trade-offs — the seat is on the narrower side and the canopy design can be awkward for some — but if you want a travel-first stroller that’s roomy enough for naps and packed with accessories, this is a practical pick you can rely on for city travel, weekend getaways and plane trips.
+There are a few trade-offs: the seat is on the narrower side and the canopy can be awkward in some positions.
+But if you want a travel-first stroller that’s roomy enough for naps and packed with accessories, this is a practical pick for city travel, weekend getaways and plane trips.

 What People Say